featurehub-io/featurehub/sdks/typescript/featurehub-javascript-client-sdk/README.md

 There are 2 ways to request for feature updates via this SDK:

+- **FeatureHub polling client (GET request updates)**

+  In this mode, you make a GET request, which you can choose to either do once, when specific things happen in your application, (such as navigation change) or on a regular basis (say every 5 minutes) and the changes will be passed into the FeatureHub repository for processing.
+This mode is recommended for browser type applications (React, Angular, Vue) and server applications (Node).

 - **SSE (Server Sent Events) realtime updates mechanism**

   In this mode, you will make a connection to the FeatureHub Edge server using the EventSource, and any updates to any features will come through to you in _near realtime_, automatically updating the feature values in the repository.
-Note, there is a known issues in the browsers with Kaspersky antivirus potentially blocking SSE events.
+This method is recommended for server (Node) applications.
+If you decide to use it in the browser applications, there is a known issues in the browsers with Kaspersky antivirus potentially blocking SSE events.
 [GitHub issue](https://github.com/featurehub-io/featurehub/issues/296)

-- **FeatureHub polling client (GET request updates)**

-  In this mode, you make a GET request, which you can choose to either do once, when specific things happen in your application, (such as navigation change) or on a regular basis (say every 5 minutes) and the changes will be passed into the FeatureHub repository for processing.

 ## Quick start